-After over a decade of family travel, I’ve developed a few strategies for coping with jet lag.
+After almost two decades of family travel, I’ve developed a few strategies for coping with jet lag.
 And with the help of fellow family travel experts, here are eight tips on how to deal with jet lag when you’re traveling with kids.

 Eight Tips On How to Deal With Jet Lag

 1. Consider the Direction of Travel & Don’t Sleep In

 Flying west often means that you will feel tired earlier in the evening.
 Traveling east means that you may want to stay up later and sleep longer in the morning.

 Although it’s tempting, don’t let the kids sleep in too long.
 We missed quite a few hours during a recent trip to Paris because the girls kept sleeping each morning.
 At first, we wanted them to get their sleep, but as the days went on, they just keep sleeping until 11, sometimes nearly noon.
 That meant we missed entire mornings of activities.
 Chris ‘Chez’ Chesak

 2. Break-Up the Trip

 3. Drink a Lot

-Inflight Champagne is tempting for the adults, but after a glass or two, drink water to stay hydrated.
-I often add an electrolyte tablet like nuun or Emergen-C to my water.
+Inflight Champagne is tempting for adults, but after a glass or two, drink water to stay hydrated.
+I often add an electrolyte tablet like Nuun or Emergen-C to my water.
 For the kids, I make sure they stay well hydrated by drinking water or fruit juice throughout the flight.

 4. Get Comfortable Before You Board the Plane